pts/movemetafs/README.txt

 !! feature: test mysql_auto_reconnect
 !! examine: why are there so many GETATTR() etc. calls?
    How to cache?
 Which file manager to use?
+!! feature: add relevance value to symlink names for sort() in ls(1) !! feature: update (shorten) shortname when removing or moving away files with the same shortprincipal
+!! cleanup: add `if $DEBUG'
+!! feature: referential integrity (or cleanup): remove stale entries from `files'

 __END__